We are on section 25. The Minister has already spoken to this section.

 Yes, it is a given.

-We do not need anything to be inserted in new legislation to itemise that.
+We do not need anything to be inserted into new legislation to itemise it.

 No, but I am saying that the question of confidentiality is covered by Cabinet confidentiality.